pauliecode/vue-expense-tracker/README.md

-# vue-expense-tracker
+# vue-expenses-tracker

-My first project with VueJS, using the Composition API!
+A simple but effective app to track your income and expenses.
+Made with VueJS, using the Composition API!
 Now working on upgrading it and adding new features!